You are here

 - Provides meaningful professional development opportunities

-Editors Canada certification identifies editors who are masters of their craft.
+Editors Canada's professional certification identifies editors who are masters of their craft.

 It's therefore not surprising that certified editors are finding new opportunities and making more money than ever before.
 They're able to demonstrate to employers and clients that they provide immense value.

-The Government of Nova Scotia, the Government of Ontario, several national non-governmental organizations and the Certified General Accountants' Association of Canada are just some of the organizations that recognize the value of Editors Canada certification when they hire editors.
+The Government of Nova Scotia, the Government of Ontario, several national non-governmental organizations and the Certified General Accountants' Association of Canada are just some of the organizations that recognize the value of Editors Canada's professional certification when they hire editors.

-Editors Canada certification is for editors of written material who work in English.
+Editors Canada's professional certification is for editors of written material who work in English.
 It's available to both Editors Canada members and non-members.

 There are five credentials.
 To earn an editing credential, you must pass the required test(s), as indicated in the table below.

-Because Editors Canada certification tests for excellence (rather than proficiency), we recommend that you have at least five years of full-time experience as a working editor before taking a certification test.
+Because Editors Canada's professional certification tests for excellence (rather than proficiency), we recommend that you have at least five years of full-time experience as a working editor before taking one of the exams.

 |Certified Copy Editor||Copy Editing|